Services During COVID-19

 Heartworm and Tick-Borne Disease Testing

-Heartworm testing was significantly delayed in 2020, however we still strongly recommend heartworm and tick-borne disease testing if you have not had it done this year.
-However to ensure that your pet is protected, we will dispense heartworm and tick preventative medication before testing on your pet has been done.
+Heartworm testing was significantly delayed in 2020, and there are still ripple-effects in terms of scheduling from that, however we are getting back to normal (yay!).
+We strongly recommend heartworm and tick-borne disease testing if you have not had it done this year.
+As prior to COVID-19, our policy is to not dispense heartworm disease preventative medication without a negative heartworm disease test.

 Fecal Parasite Testing